 - 50% deposit due upon booking, staterooms cannot be held without a deposit.

-- The final 50% balance is due no later than 90 days prior to sail date.
+- The final 50% balance is due no later than 120 days prior to the sail date, May 22, 2021.
 These trips are popular so please keep in mind that to retain your stateroom all balances must be paid on time.

-- Up to 90 days in advance of the sail date: If you cancel 90 days or earlier before the sail date we will refund your payment less the 5% credit card processing fee we are charged.
+- Up to 120 days in advance of the sail date (up to and including May 22, 2021): If you cancel 120 days or earlier before the sail date we will refund your payment, less the 5% credit card processing fee we are charged.

-- 70 or less days in advance of the sail date: Following the standard that’s common in the charter and cruising industry there are no refunds available for cancellations made 70 days or later before the sail date.
-This is because we have fully committed to the charter and all fees have been paid.
-There is always the possibility that someone on the wait list, or someone else who has interest, may be able to fill your spot – if they do we are happy to refund your charter fee (less the 5% credit card processing fee we are charged.)
-Naturally there’s no guarantee that your spot can be filled at this late date so this is where a travel protection policy can assist in refunding your costs.
+- 90 or less days in advance of the sail date (June 22, 2021 or later): Following the standard that’s common in the charter and cruising industry there are no refunds available if you were to cancel 90 days or later before the sail date.
+However, there is always the possibility that someone on the wait list, or someone else who has interest, may be able to fill your spot – if they do we are happy to refund your charter fee (less the 5% credit card processing fee we are charged.)
+Naturally there’s no guarantee that your spot can be filled at this late date so this is where a Travel Protection Insurance Policy can assist in refunding your costs.

-- All rates, options, add-ons, accommodation plans, voyage itineraries, and travel dates are subject to change without notice.
+- All the above details including rates, fees, policies, options, vessels, accommodation plans, voyage itineraries, and travel dates are subject to change without notice.